 DNA topology, molecular knots, physics, and art

-In this module, you'll discover how the mathematical tools you've learned - knot invariants, polynomial calculations, fundamental groups - directly impact biology, physics, chemistry, and materials science.
-This is mathematics in action!
+The mathematical tools developed in earlier modules -- knot invariants, polynomial calculations, fundamental groups -- directly impact biology, physics, chemistry, and materials science.

-DNA molecules can form knots and links!
+DNA molecules can form knots and links.
 Enzymes called topoisomerases manage these topological structures, which are crucial for replication, transcription, and chromosome segregation.
-Knot theory is essential for understanding DNA biology.
+The linking number formula Lk = Tw + Wr governs DNA topology.

 Topoisomerase II (creates/resolves knots)